cloudflare/utahfs/docs/setup-gcs.md

    Account".
 Configure the account and click "Create."
 Give the "Storage Admin" permission and click "Continue."
 Once finished, choose "Create Key" with key type "JSON" and save the provided file to disk.
-5. Ensure that a path to this file is given in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, either when the server process runs in multi-device mode, or when the client process runs in single-device mode.
+5. Set the path to the credentials file as `gcs-credentials-path` in your config.

-Note that the configuration option set here is kept under a `storage-provider` key.
+Note that the configuration options set here are kept under a `storage-provider` key.